-This policy was reviewed and amended by Craig Steel in May 2020 in light of the COVID-19 outbreak.
-It is a temporary change to school policy for the duration of the pandemic, and will revert back to the agreed policy at the end of this period.
+This policy was amended by Craig Steel in May 2020 in light of the COVID-19 outbreak, and reviewed in August 2020 ready for the wider opening of schools in September 2020.
+It was reviewed again in October 2020 in light of experience gained in the full opening of school.
+This policy constitutes a temporary change to school policy for the duration of the pandemic, and will revert back to the agreed policy at the end of this period.

-May 2020
+October 2020